Trump moves to fire Federal Reserve board member Lisa Cook as she vows to sue

 Powell hinted last week that interest rate cuts could be on the horizon, as the Fed tries to prevent inflation from spiking without triggering higher unemployment.
 During a speech in Jackson Hole, he said the Fed will "proceed carefully," but recent shifts "may warrant adjusting our policy stance."

 Even without firings, the president could reshape the Fed board as positions open up.
-If the Senate confirms Mr. Trump's replacements for Cook and another Biden nominee who stepped down early, four of the Fed's seven governors will be Trump appointees — making up most of the Fed's board of governors and one-third of the 12-member interest rate-setting Federal Open Market Committee.
+If the Senate confirms Mr. Trump's replacements for Cook and another Biden nominee who stepped down early, five of the Fed's seven governors will be Trump appointees — making up most of the Fed's board of governors and more than one-third of the 12-member interest rate-setting Federal Open Market Committee.

-Currently, just two Fed board members are Trump picks, both from his first term: Powell and board member Christopher Waller.
+Currently, three Fed board members are Trump picks, both from his first term: Powell, vice chair for supervision Michelle Bowman and board member Christopher Waller.

 Mr. Trump is widely expected not to appoint Powell to another four-year term as Fed chair when his current one ends in May 2026, though he hasn't announced a successor yet.
 Meanwhile, Mr. Trump has nominated his economic adviser Stephen Miran to serve on the Fed board until January 2026, replacing Adriana Kugler, the Biden appointee who left the board earlier this month.
 It's unclear who he will pick to replace Cook.

-Note: Editor's note: This story has been updated to reflect Mr. Trump picked three members of the current Fed board: Jerome Powell, Christopher Waller and Michelle Bowman.